St. Peter's By-The-Sea Protestant Episcopal Church (Cape Neddick, Maine)

 St. Peter's By-The-Sea Protestant Episcopal Church is a historic church at 529 Shore Road in York County, Maine, approximately 1 mile north of the village of Cape Neddick.
-Built in 1897, it is fine example of Gothic Revival architecture, and as one of several architecturally distinguished summer resort chapels that dot the Maine coast.
+Built in 1897, it is an example of Gothic Revival architecture, and is one of several architecturally distinguished summer resort chapels that dot the Maine coast.
 It was listed on the National Register of Historic Places in 1999.
 It is used for services between June and September.

 Description

 The church is set on the east side of Shore Drive, just south of The Cliff House Resort, between the communities of Cape Neddick and Ogunquit on the York County coast.
 It is a stone and wood construction, built in the style of a medieval English country church.
 It is roughly cruciform in shape, with short transepts and an entry porch.
 The stone tower rises in buttress-like steps to an open belfry, and is capped by a stone cross.
 The interior has Gothic style timber truss framing, tongue-and-groove paneled walls and ceilings, and Gothic-style lights.